 Water is the most important element on the planet.
-We rely on it for so many things that compromising on the quality of your water can have long effects on your health and happiness.
+We rely on it for so many things that compromising your water quality can have long effects on your health and happiness.
 Luckily for us, there are thousands of different systems on the market today that can effectively purify water.

 Regardless of your budget, lifestyle, or space constraints, there will be a water purifier for you.
 Water purifier companies are engineering dozens of different styles of water purifiers that fit your personality and your lifestyle; you just need to know where to look!